mclacore/tofu-on-azure/best-practices/README.md

 </details>

-- **Maintain Clear Documentation**: Ensure your OpenTofu configuraitons are well-documented and up-to-date.
+- **Maintain Clear Documentation**: Ensure your OpenTofu configurations are well-documented and up-to-date.
 This helps onboard new team members, troubleshoot issues, and manage infrastructure effectively.
 - **Include Architecture Diagrams**: Provide architecture diagrams that illustrate the infrastructure setup.
 This helps new users to visualize the deployment and understand the relationship between resources.
 - **Review OpenTofu and Azure Provider Changelogs**: Stay informed about new features, bug fixes, and improvements by regularly reviewing the [OpenTofu changelog](https://github.com/opentofu/opentofu/releases) and changelog for each Azure Terraform provider used.